Out There Honey:Pine Pollen

 One studyTrusted Source looked at pine pollen and how it affected chronic arthritis in mice.
 Researchers found that treatment with pine pollen extract daily for 49 days lowered arthritis symptoms in the mice.
 Additionally, molecules associated with inflammation were also reduced.

-2013 study in cultured liver cancer cells found that a carbohydrate derived from pine pollen could stop the cells during their division cycle.
+A 2013 study in cultured liver cancer cells found that a carbohydrate derived from pine pollen could stop the cells during their division cycle.
 This is intriguing since one of the hallmarks of cancer cells is that they grow and divide in an uncontrolled manner.